intrigueio/intrigue-core/README.md

 # Users

 To get started quickly and play around with an instance, head on over to the [Getting Started Guide](https://core.intrigue.io/getting-started/).
 We suggest the Docker image as a first place to start.
-It's actively built on the master branch of Intrigue Core.
+It's actively built on the main branch of Intrigue Core.

 ### Using the web interface